racoelhosilva/AED_scheduleManager/README.md

 ## Goal of the Project

-<h4 align="center"> Make use of different adequate Data Structures (vector, list, stack, queue) and Algorithms (sorting and searching) to store the data and perform various operations.</h4>
+<h4 align="center"> Make use of different adequate Data Structures (vector, list, stack and queue) and Algorithms (sorting and searching) to store the data and perform various operations.</h4>

 ## Implemented Features